Arunmohan8870/google_flights/README.md

-# FlightSearch - Google Flights Clone
+# FlightSearch - Google Flights

 A responsive flight search application built with React, TypeScript, and Tailwind CSS.
 Search, filter, and compare flights with a modern, intuitive interface.